Financial Planning Statistics – 15 Interesting Pieces Of Data

 Source: Bankrate

-Many Americans find personal finance to be a daunting task, which may explain why only 39% of us are saving any money at all.
-Financial education can help to empower people to take control of their personal finances and make informed decisions about their money.
+Many Americans find personal finance overwhelming, potentially explaining why only 39% manage any savings.
+Financial education can empower people to control their finances and make informed money decisions.

 Personal financial statistics show that 39% of Americans would have a hard time covering unexpected expenses of just $400.